intelops/website/content/english/privacy-policy.md

 - To follow up with you after initial correspondence (live chat, email, or phone inquiries)

 ###### How do we protect your information?
 We only provide content and information.
 We never solicit any kind of credit card information, and we use regular malware scanning.
 Your personal information is stored behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems and are required to keep the information confidential.
 In addition, any and all information you provide is encrypted via Secure Socket Layer (SSL) technology.
-IntelOps adopts industry standard security measures to safeguard your Personal Information.
+Capten adopts industry standard security measures to safeguard your Personal Information.

 ###### How long do we store your information?
 Cookies placed on your computer can be deleted by you at any time by clearing your browser cache.
 Any personal information we receive (for example by signing up for our newsletter) will be stored as long as we deem your personal data relevant to our marketing services.
 At any time, you can unsubscribe or exercise your rights (see below).

 ###### What rights do you have regarding your personal data?

-- You have right to request rectification and/or erasure of personal data, captured by IntelOps.
+- You have right to request rectification and/or erasure of personal data, captured by Capten.
 - You also have right to request for restriction of processing of your personal data.
 - If we have received consent for processing your personal data, you have the right to withdraw your consent at any time and exercise your right to be forgotten.
 - You have the right to lodge a complaint with the supervisory authority or your specific country or geographic territory

-Any rights you wish to exercise can be achieved by sending an e-mail to hello@intelops.ai , from your registered email ID.
+Any rights you wish to exercise can be achieved by sending an e-mail to hello@capten.ai , from your registered email ID.

 ##### Our ‘Cookies’ policy